Never attribute to malice that which is adequately explained by stupidity

 Basically : stupid people over estimate their abilities and don’t know they are stupid

 This page is just a place for me to rant and comment.
 Please let me know if you agree or disagree.
 These comments are just my opinion and yours may differ.
-Opinions and circumstances change, so I will occasionally add updates.
+Opinions and circumstances change, so I may occasionally update or change my comment.

 My Won’t Buy List